thingsat/tinygs_2g4station/Mikrobus_Board_Lambda80C/README.md

-# Mikro Adapter for Lambda80-24S SX1280 Module
+# Mikrobus Adapter for Lambda80-24S SX1280 Module

 This is a board to support a lambda80C 2.4GHz LORA transceiver RF module, adapted to Mikrobus standard pinout specification.